 PS: This came after a cheese course, served with traditional baguette and baguette des prés, the multigrain baguette I love so much, and featuring cheese bought at the market that morning: a semi-dry goat cheese from the Ferme de Bréviande (Loir-et-Cher), a tome de brebis (sheep’s milk), a runny and super-flavorful goat cheese with sarriette (summer savory) and a Nivernais, a deliciously creamy cow’s milk cheese from the same-name region.
 I think we got our dose of dairy for at least a week.

-- 2 tsp vanilla extract or vanilla paste
+- 2 teaspoons pure vanilla extract

 - 12 small fresh strawberries

 - four butter cookies (such as Petits Beurres)

 - Combine all the pannacotta ingredients (if using gelatin, see instructions below) in a medium saucepan and bring to a simmer, stirring from time to time, without letting the mixture boil.
 Let cool for 5 minutes.

 - Rinse 4 half-cup ramequins or bowls quickly under cold water, and do not dry (this will help unmold them if you choose to).
 Divide the panna cotta mixture evenly among them.
 Refrigerate until set, at least 3 hours or overnight.

 - To make the strawberry coulis, combine the strawberries a small saucepan with the sugar and two tablespoons of water.
 Bring to a simmer and remove from the heat immediately.
 Using a blender or food processor, process until smooth.
 Cover, let cool to room temperature, and refrigerate until ready to serve.